mfinelli/recueil/IMPLEMENTATION.md

 ### Queue-driven capture

-Built as two isolated steps, tested separately, per Mario's own preference for incremental delivery: the list-refresh-and-badge half first, then the actual claim flow and completion-routing change on top.
+Built as two isolated steps, tested separately, per ours own preference for incremental delivery: the list-refresh-and-badge half first, then the actual claim flow and completion-routing change on top.
 Ended up simpler on the backend side than expected — `POST /queue/:id/claim` and its 404/409/410 distinctions